When you’re struggling to write your latest blogpost, you probably don’t want to have to worry about SEO, too.

-But is it really and either/or type of situation?
-It would be nice to get free Google traffic from your articles and blogposts without going crazy about how to structure your writing, what to add and what to leave out.
+But is it really an either/or type of situation?
+It would be nice to get free Google traffic from your articles and blog posts without going crazy about how to structure your writing, what to add and what to leave out.

 With that in mind, here are a few tips from the pros on how to do exactly that: